 Bonds are very different to equities

 On the day I wrote this blog, Aurizon shares fell more than 7% on the back of sub-par financial results.
 The bonds didn’t budge, in fact they increased in price slightly.
-Nobody thought the poor financial results were anything to worry about in terms of Aurizon being able to pay its debts.
-The seniority of the bonds and the fact the company has an obligation to pay its senior bondholders on time is at the heart of why bonds are stable.
+The poor financial results were not deemed worrisome in terms of Aurizon’s ability to pay its debts.
+The seniority of the bonds and the obligation the company has to pay its senior bondholders on time is why bonds are stable.

 It’s important to keep in mind that corporate bonds are very different to the shares issued by the same company.
 The board of the company has considerable latitude to vary dividends or, indeed, not pay them at all.
 Also shares are perpetual, so there is no ‘principal’ to be paid back.
-You own part of the company as a shareholder, so you enjoy (or suffer) the ups and downs that come with that.
-A bondholder is owed money by the company – principal plus interest on hard fixed dates – period, or the company is in default.
+As a shareholder you own part of the company.
+As a bondholder you are owed money by the company.

 Share price vs Bond price